Bounties attract serious brainpower to the challenge.

 Everything else: Whatever the ideator feels is important to mention.
 A freestyle area, unique to specific ideas.

-High signal, low noise requirement
+High signal to noise ratio requirement

 Consider the kind of people that will be interested in your idea.
 Are they thinkers, problem solvers, engineers, scientists, entrepreneurs, investors?
 One thing they all have in common: they are busy.
 Everything around them competes for their attention.
 Chances are, they have become intolerant of anything that wastes their time.
 So, whatever you want to say, get straight to the point and keep it brief.